Frontier Research Institute for Interdisciplinary Sciences

 The following research funding will be provided.

-• A total of 11 million yen will be provided as basic research expenses over five years (2.5 million yen per year for the first three years, 2 million yen for the fourth year, and 1.5 million yen for the fifth year; flexible execution is possible through carryover).
+• A total of 12.5 million JPY will be provided as basic research expenses over seven years (2.5 million JPY each in the first, second and third years; 2.0 million JPY in the fourth year; 1.5 million JPY in the fifth year; 1.0 million JPY in the sixth year; and 0.5 million JPY in the seventh year; flexible use is allowed through carryover).

 || An Environment Where Young Independent Researchers Can Take on the Challenge of Pioneering Academic Fields [FRIS CoRE]

 FRIS is developing FRIS CoRE (Cooperative Research Environment), a new form of “start-up support” proposed by young researchers at FRIS to promote interdisciplinary fusion and explore the frontiers of knowledge, by providing under-one-roof access to basic research facilities in different fields (a research environment that enables a series of daily experiments and discussions).
-Currently, the experimental facilities are for life science, chemistry, and engineering, but in the future, FRIS CoRE will expand to a collaborative environment that includes researchers in the humanities and social sciences.
+Currently, experimental facilities are available for life science, chemistry, and engineering, along with collaborative environments that include researchers in the humanities and social sciences.
 The FRIS CoRE will also provide facilities in fields different from the mentor's expertise.
 Please visit the following website for the status of the FRIS CoRE.

 FRIS CoRE: https://www.fris.tohoku.ac.jp/fris_core/en/